sunyu0410/BladderSeg/README.md

 Price has contoured a selection of cases (n=40, 20 Ga-68 Octreotate & 20 Ga-68 PSMA) with bladder defined to CT and approximate PET margins.
 Yu will perform an initial investigation on this dataset.
 Price will contour more upon request.

 ## Plans
-Starting from the typical U-net structure and fine tune with customised loss functions.
+Start from the typical U-net structure and fine tune with customised loss functions.
 Since there is a limited number of cases that neighbouring malignancy influences the bladder activity, data augmentation can be performed to synthesise such cases.

 ## Contact
 Yu: sunyu0410@gmail.com or yu.sun@sydney.edu.au